amdelamar/pm-theme/README.md

 # Custom Themes for ProtonMail

+**NOTE: THIS REPO IS ARCHIVED AND NO LONGER MAINTAINED.** It will remain up for historical reference however.

-This is a collection of simple color themes for the [ProtonMail](https://protonmail.com/) web app. 🎨
+This is a collection of simple color themes for the [ProtonMail](https://protonmail.com/) v3.16.x web app. 🎨

 &nbsp;